rackerlabs/rackspace-how-to/content/rackspace-email/cloud-office-quick-start-for-uk-customers.md

 ### Set up autodiscover records

-For information about setting up your autodiscover records, see [Set up DNS records for Cloud Office email and Skype for Business](/how-to/set-up-dns-records-for-cloud-office-email-and-skype-for-business).
+For information about setting up your autodiscover records, see [Set up DNS records for Cloud Office email ](/how-to/set-up-dns-records-for-cloud-office-email)..

 ### Migrate your existing mail account